 Gap #1 — No Schema.org Product Markup 11/12 stores

 What it is Schema.org markup is a standard way of embedding product data (name, price, availability, description) in your HTML so machines can read it.
 Most stores we audited had zero Product schema.
-Why it matters When AI agents search for products to recommend, they rely heavily on structured data.
-Stores without schema markup are systematically deprioritised — even when enrolled in Agentic Storefronts.
+Why it matters When AI systems evaluate products for recommendation, structured data is a significant input.
+Stores without schema markup may be at a disadvantage compared to stores that provide machine-readable product details — even when enrolled in Agentic Storefronts.
 The fix Install a Schema app (JSON-LD for SEO on Shopify, Yoast on WooCommerce) or add manually via your theme.
 30 minutes per product type.

 Gap #2 — No llms.txt File 12/12 stores